turingschool/career-development-curriculum/module_three/cover_letters_overview.md

    * If you’ve met someone at the company, drop their name!
    * State the position you’re applying for in the first line

+### Back to Storytelling

+* What are some of the elements we’ve discussed for storytelling?
+* How could you use these elements in a cover letter?

+Some elements might include: conflict, theme, protagonist's arc or journey, etc.

+#### Turn & Talk
+You’re now on a Hero’s Journey on a mission to solve the main problem facing the company you admire:

+* Describe the skills you bring with you to solve it
+* Describe the metrics that would measure your success

-### How to Incorporate Your Story: The Elevator Pitch
+### Other Ways to Incorporate Your Story: The Elevator Pitch
 * Merging my background in X and Y, I help (industry) improve (outcomes).
    * “Merging my background in entrepreneurship and graphic design, I help technology companies improve user engagement and retention with UX Design.”